 Have an anonymous guestion box and make it clear at the start of each lesson that students can place questions in the box at any time during the lesson and that they will be addressed at a later time e.g. follow-up lesson.
-At the end of the lesson, you could ask everyone to write a response, even if they don't have a question, so that no-one feels embarrassed about asking a guestion in this way (you may want to ask students to write 'urgent' on a question that's particularly pressing, so you can identify and prioritise this).
+You could also suggest students can write their name on their question before submitting it, if they would like to indicate to the teacher that they would like a oneto-one conversation about their question.
+At the end of the lesson, you could ask everyone to write a response, even if they don't have a question, so that no-one feels embarrassed about asking a guestion in this way (you may want to ask students to write 'urgent' on a guestion that's particularly pressing, so you can identify and prioritise this).
 In all cases make sure your answers are factually correct, non-judgemental and in line with school policies.
 They should be appropriately sensitive for the issue and the individual(s) concerned.
 It's important to take the questions away and reflect on them before responding, rather than answering them immediately in class.
 For students who may not be able to write a question, voice recorders or similar could be made available.